 As illustrated in the above graph, CO2 reaches its supercritical state at a pressure of 1071psi and 31 degrees celsius.
 Once this point has been reached, CO2 is no longer in its gaseous state and converts into a supercritical fluid.
 At this point, the supercritical CO2 acts similar to a liquid solvent such as ethanol.
-It is then capable of saturating the hemp or cannabis biomass and stripping plant compounds from the material before being evaporated off and recycled for reuse.
+It is then capable of saturating the hemp biomass and stripping plant compounds from the material before being evaporated off and recycled for reuse.

 What is Supercritical CO2 used for?